Sri Nihal Tammana

-Sri Nihal Tammana is an American environmental campaigner who specializes in battery recycling.
+Sri Nihal Tammana is an environmental campaigner who specializes in battery recycling.

 Environmental work

 In 2019, Tammana founded the US-based non-profit organization Recycle My Battery.
 They install free battery recycling bins and educate students and adults about battery recycling.
-As of July 2025, the organization has recycled nearly 675,000 used batteries, educated over 50 million people about battery recycling, and has a team of over 1,000 youth volunteers across several countries.
-In 2025, Recycle My Battery launched the Battery Challenge, a school competition that helped students recycle over 100,000 batteries in just a few months.
+As of July 2025, the organization has recycled nearly 900,000 used batteries, educated over 85 million people about battery recycling, and has a team of over 1,000 youth volunteers across several countries.
+In 2025, Recycle My Battery launched the Battery Challenge, a school competition that helped students recycle over 300,000 batteries in just a few months.

 Tammana has been featured in a lesson in a German textbook published by Westermann.
 He has made a number of media appearances, including a live appearance on CNN, a featured segment on the Japanese TV network Fuji TV, and a documentary appearance on BBC.
 He has delivered two TED talks, one in 2021 titled "Saving Earth, One Battery At A Time!", and a second in 2023 titled "Recycle My Battery: Empowering Communities".
 In 2023, Tammana was featured in the Time for Kids magazine as one of the "Kid Heroes of the Planet".

 On October 7, 2023, Recycle My Battery broke a Guinness World Record for the Longest Line of Batteries by placing 31,204 batteries in a line.
 The previous record stood at 1,380 batteries.